Abengoa Cellulosic Ethanol Biorefinery, Kansas, United States of America

-Background to the bioethanol facility project
+Background to the bioethanol project

 The project will benefit the local economy by paying $17m for every 1,000t/day of feedstock, creating 300 local construction jobs for two years and contributing $9m towards purchase of local services, goods and supplies every year.
-The plant will also employ 65 permanent staff at an estimated annual payroll of $5m.
+The plant also employs 65 permanent staff at an estimated annual payroll of $5m.

 Plant details and technology used at the Kansas complex